Can Grammarly Replace An Editor And Proofreader?

 The only way it can work is when you use it and work with it.

-In other words, tools like Grammarly help you to become the replacement for an editor and proofreader.
+In other words, tools like Grammarly can help you become the replacement for an editor and proofreader.

-The tools can certainly help you, but you are the decision-maker.
+The tools can certainly help, but you are the decision-maker.

 Although AI is smart, it’s not perfect and far from it.